smondal13/optimization-project/README.md

-This repo is about reproducing the work of [Waldron et al. ](https://pubs.rsc.org/en/content/articlehtml/2019/re/c9re00342h)
+This repo is about partially following the work of [Waldron et al. ](https://pubs.rsc.org/en/content/articlehtml/2019/re/c9re00342h) using `parmest` for parameter estimation and `pyomo.doe` for optimizing experiments.
+Although in the original work, the authors solved an ODE instead of solving the PDE directly, in my example, I numerically solved the PDE directly.
+This work is done as part of trying to implement DOE tools for some experiment design, not any exact reproduction of the original work.
+The model and the data were collected from the paper mentioned above.